POLL: Who should Gareth Southgate pick in attack for England vs Czech Republic?

 England have sealed qualification to the Round of 16 but if they are to win the group, they will need to beat Czech Republic.
 However, they could potentially also drop down to third spot and face a tougher opponent if they are beaten by Czech Republic.

-As a key game approaches on Tuesday, which three forwards do you think Southgate should pick in attack?
+As a key game approaches on Tuesday, which forward do you think should definitely play against Czech Republic?
 Vote and let us know.

+The three strikers with most votes will be our fans' choice England attack!